The TalkBack screen reader gives you spoken feedback and notifications.

 Option 1: Press both volume keys

-Press both volume keys for a few seconds.
+- Press and hold both volume keys for three seconds.

 - To confirm that you want to turn TalkBack on or off, press both volume keys for three seconds again.